yunsiechung/RMG_workshop/README.md

 The resources from previous workshops and relevant publications are listed [here](https://rmg.mit.edu/resources) on the RMG-website.

+The ACS Fall 2022 workshop slides can be found under `slides`.

 ## Source Code Repository
 - [RMG Github Repository](https://github.com/ReactionMechanismGenerator/RMG-Py): contains the latest source code for RMG
 - [RMG-database Github Repository](https://github.com/ReactionMechanismGenerator/RMG-database): contains source code for the latest version of the database